AdvancedNetworkingSystems/roroute/README.md

    default, the file includes all hosts from all testbeds.
 If you don't want to touch it, you can make a copy and the edit `ansible.cfg` and change the `inventory` field accordingly.
- * `setenv.sh`: this file contains a few variables that specifies parameters used by the `run` command and by the ansible playbooks.
-This file must be modified for setting the correct master node and the ssh configuration file used for accessing the testbed.
+ * `setenv.sh`: this file sets up environment variables that specifies parameters used by the `run` command and by the ansible playbooks.
+In particular it sets the master node (the node of the testbed that runs `ansible` playbooks) and the `ssh` configuration file to be used.
+By default it sets the node `nuc0-43` as the master node for the `wilab1` testbed and `nuc4` for the `twist` testbed.
+If you want to use different master nodes you need to change this file.
 The ansible master node is specified by the variable `MASTER_NODE` and the ssh configuration file is specified by the `CONFIG_FILE` variable.
-The `setenv.sh` file already contains a reference example that shows how these variables can be set.
  * `run`: this works as a launcher for all ansible playbooks.
 Instead of typing `ansible-playbook playbook.yaml` you type `./run playbook.yaml`.
    This copies the content of the whole folder on the master node and